dettanym/prose/evaluation/results.md

       possible (while initiating traces sdk, opa sdk and creating and submitting some traces) while not executing any of our prose code.

+We discovered that the first half of each run of all successful results above starts with very jittery latency values and stabilizes towards the second half of the test.
+We created a new script to collect latencies, which runs a warm-up load before executing the actual test.
+Note, we do not kill pods between warmup and execution of the actual test, since killing and restarting pods negates all warm-up procedures and makes them effectively useless.

+- `"2024-04-17T23:03:57-04:00"    # "plain"+"envoy"+"filter"+"filter-passthrough"+"filter-traces-opa-singleton"; 10 runs; 10,20,40,60,80,100,120,140,160,180,200,400,600,800,1000req/s`

 ### All test runs from `"moone"`

 This host contains some random attempts.